msargarin/league-app/README.md

 ## How to Use

-First step is to download/clone this [project](https://github.com/msargarin/league-app/).
+First step is to download/clone the project.

 ### Setup the Django backend